 The team began a number of new initiatives; for the first time, smaller events known as TEDx Salons were hosted throughout the year.
 TEDxWarwick City 2.0 was held on October 13th 2012, TEDxYouth@Warwick was held on November 24th, and TEDxWarwickED, focused on education, was held on the 2nd of February, 2013.
 Another first for TEDxWarwick in 2013 was the opening of speaker applications to the general public, giving those with an idea worth spreading a chance to take the stage at our events.

-The 2015 organising team is led by two main coordinators and comprised of seven sub-teams - Content, Marketing, External Relations, Creative, Media, Publications and Operations, each fully dedicated to making TEDxWarwick 2015 a resounding success.
-The TEDxWarwick Licensee for 2015 is Ken Punter, staff at University of Warwick.
+The 2017 organising team is led by two main coordinators and comprised of seven sub-teams - Content, Marketing, Corporate Relations, Creative, Technical, Publications and Operations, each fully dedicated to making TEDxWarwick 2017 a resounding success.
+The TEDxWarwick Licensee for 2017 is Ken Punter, staff at University of Warwick.